-A year-long security awareness calendar following the NIST Cybersecurity Framework.
-Monthly themes, cautionary tales, and actionable checklists to strengthen your organization's security posture.
+A year-long security awareness calendar mapped to the NIST framework.
+Monthly themes, cautionary tales, and checklists to strengthen your security posture.

 ALIGNED WITH NIST SP 800-50 · SP 800-53 · CSF · UPDATED FOR 2026